 AOS-CX Python Modules

 These modules are written for AOS-CX API v1 and v10.04.
-These scripts are written for devices running AOS-CX firmware version 10.04.
+These scripts are written for devices running AOS-CX firmware version 10.04 or greater.

 - REST API call functions are found in the modules in /pyaoscx.

 - REST API call functions are combined into other functions that emulate low-level processes.
 These low-level process functions are also placed in files in /pyaoscx.

 - Functions from the /pyaoscx files (API functions and low-level functions) are combined to emulate larger network configuration processes (workflows).
 These workflow scripts stored in the /workflows folder.

 How to contribute

 Please see the accompanying CONTRIBUTING.md file for guidelines on how to contribute to this repository.